EXCLUSIVE-Peru's Antamina mine life extension cost hiked to $2 bln, CEO says

 Antamina CEO Victor Gobitz said the new investment figure for Antamina, co-owned by Glencore PLC GLEN.L, BHP Group Ltd BHP.AX, Teck Resources Ltd TECKb.TO and Mitsubishi Corp 8058.T, was due to higher and additional costs.

-"On one hand it's costs, and on the other hand because there are recurrent investments that the authorities believes should also be included in the investment figure," Gobitz said in an telephone interview, adding he expected approval by mid-year.
+"It was due to costs on the one hand, and on the other hand because there are recurrent investments that the authorities believe should also be included in the investment figure," Gobitz said in an telephone interview, adding he expected approval by mid-year.

 Peru is the world's second-largest producer of copper.